opentensor/btcli/CONTRIBUTING.md

 Here is a high-level summary of the bittensor style guide:
 - Code consistency is crucial; adhere to established programming language conventions.
 - Use `ruff format .` to format your Python code; it ensures readability and consistency.
+  - Verify you are using the same version of `ruff` as is declared in the [pyproject.toml](./pyproject.toml)
 - Write concise Git commit messages; summarize changes in ~50 characters.
 - Follow these six commit rules:
   - Atomic Commits: Focus on one task or fix per commit.